SEX & SEXUALITY

 I believe that we live in a world that can be highly confusing when it comes to sex.
 Messages can be very conflictual - simultaneously shaming and celebrating sex - while new sexual terms, ideas, and identities can be presented to us nearly all the time.
 We only need to look at the endless growing LGBTQQIP2SAA+ acronym to help us understand the confusion.
 We can be expected to have a ready-formed identity and sense of who we are when we're really quite unsure.
 Am I gay, bi, straight, asexual?
 Polyamorous, sapiosexual, panromantic?
 Am I open to kink?
 How do I feel about dating someone who is nonbinary or trans?
 Sifting through identities and trying to be honest and accurate with ourselves and those around us can be trying to say the least.

 You may be finding yourself curious to explore sexual experiences that are new or different for you or to expand your sexual horizons.
-You may be experimenting with your sexuality and left confused by what that means for your sexual identity.
+You may be experimenting with your sexuality and left confused by what that means for your sexual identity, finding yourself coming out to yourself and unsure how to cope.
 You may be concerned about your sexual proclivities and unsure what they might mean for you.
 You may feel judged or shamed about your sex and sexualities and unsure where this leaves you.
-You may be struggling with coming out and curious to think about how you might talk about your sexuality with those around you.
+You may be struggling with the idea of coming out and curious to think about how you might talk about your sexuality with those around you.
 Or perhaps you're curious about how you might further embed the healthy sexuality you desire in your life.

 Whatever your concern and specific needs, I’d love to support you as you work toward finding greater clarity in your sexuality.
 I look forward to working with you to discover how you might best live a life you find sexually fulfilling.